miklobit/tiddlywiki-git-sync/README.md

 Name and E-main of the commits' author.
 Required if git's `user.name` and `user.email` configuration values are not set.

-`PORT` <br>
-TCP/IP port that the server is going to listen to.
-Default: 8080.

-`BIND`<br>
-The IP address that the server is going to bind on.
-Default: 127.0.0.1.

-`OPTIONS`<br>
-Additional options to be passed to the server.

 `PERIOD`<br>
 How often to perform "commit-pull-push" operation.
 Uses the same syntax as the